pooyanazad/Currency-convertor/README.md

 # Currency-convertor
-Its a Currency convertor flask app
+Currency convertor flask app </br>
+You should get API for your self, edamam website.